 When you build your proxy infrastructure, you need to maintain it, build separate servers for it, manage it, etc. That takes an incredible amount of time, and due to this seemingly small issue, a lot of the data gathering jobs bottleneck precisely here.

 Not only it is a bottleneck, but it also takes a lot of your resources – meaning spending even more money not only on the maintenance but the workforce as well.

 So what was that solution we said we have?
 A web scraping tool.
 Two actually: Real-Time Crawler and Web Scraper.
 What these tools do is help you gather data in an automated way, saving your resources and time.
 We handle all the scraping jobs on our side and provide you with already parsed or HTML data that you need.

 “If you’re torn between choosing Web Scraper or Real-Time Crawler – it depends on what target sites you want to scrape.
 If it’s a big search engine or any e-commerce site, Real-Time Crawler is your best option.
 If you also have a bunch of small target sites – I recommend you use both.
-This way you’ll have the highest chance to successfully gather data from multiple targets without having to worry about managing proxies, avoiding captchas, and scaling your whole infrastructure.”Advises our Lead Dedicated Account Manager, Aleksandras Sulzenko.
+This way you’ll have the highest chance to successfully gather data from multiple targets without having to worry about managing proxies, avoiding captchas, and scaling your whole infrastructure.”Advises our Product Owner, Aleksandras Sulzenko.